First-Year Student Application

 We look for go-getters like you

 At Hamline, we’re seeking bold, passionate, and purpose-driven students who want to make an impact.
 Our admission requirements ensure that applicants have developed the writing, speaking, reasoning, and study skills to be successful in college.
 The two most important criteria we evaluate are high school course selection and performance in academic subjects.
-We also look at class rank, test scores (if submitted), recommendations, and other indicators of academic achievement or leadership ability.
+We also look at class rank, test scores (if submitted), recommendations (if submitted), and other indicators of academic achievement or leadership ability.

 Some applicants will be invited to complete an admission interview.
 While not required, we strongly encourage you to participate if you can.
 It’s an amazing opportunity for us to get to know you better—and for you to share your passions.